It's Rush Limbaugh, the EIB Network, and we're in the midst of, I'm in the midst of some major audio malfunction problems here.

 And one of the Romney advisors is saying that Obamacare is Romney care.

-So he is gonna have to deal with it.
+So he is going to have to deal with it, regardless.

-His story about the from from uh 2005 of a peregrine in a shocking turnaround, Romney announced yesterday that this could be a total lie.
+His story about from 2005, in a shocking turnaround, Romney announced yesterday that this could be a total lie.

 It could well be that he vetoed it, was overwritten, and they're writing this as though Romney supported it when he didn't.